 Furthermore, this essay seeks to understand how we modern Mormons are also responsible.
+“History is not the past,” James Baldwin said.
+“It is the present.
+We carry our history with us.
+We are our history.”
 As heirs of a culture and identity, we are responsible for how that culture continues.
 Our culture is indebted to its history.
 How we recount and remember our history dictates how the culture endures.
 Only by telling the story frankly and without excuse can we, as a people, fully offer our apology and take responsibility for our part.
 Juanita Brooks stated, “For truth suppressed is its own kind of a lie.”
 May we not be complicit in it, either.
 This essay explores, briefly, our telling of the story, and points to where some work is left.

 On the Blood Atonement

 One of the most alarming things heard from the pulpit, during this period, is Brigham Young’s blood atonement doctrine.
 Having pondered and discussed the doctrine for over a decade in private, Brigham decided to repeatedly publicly preach it.